Faith, spirituality and chaplaincy

-The EPUT chaplaincy and spiritual care team is part of the wider health care team and now has employed professional chaplains from varied faith backgrounds based across Trust sites.
-As well as employed Chaplains the service is supported by a network of trained chaplaincy volunteers.
+The EPUT chaplaincy and spiritual care team is part of the wider health care team and now has employed professional chaplains from varied faith backgrounds based across our sites.
+As well as employed chaplains, the service is supported by a network of trained chaplaincy volunteers.

-Our team provide non-judgmental, sensitive and confidential support and seeks to provide links with various faith and religious groups as required:
+Our team provide non-judgmental, sensitive and confidential support and aims to provide links with various faith and religious groups as required: